The distinguished Volvo 164 celebrated its 50th anniversary in 2018 and it’s now a desirable car you wont see very often on your classic travels.

 The last model year was in 1975, and all the cars built in that year were exported to the US.
 By then, the car’s successor, the 264, had already gone into production.

-Five facts you didnt know about the Volvo 164:
+Five things you didnt know about the Volvo 164:

 - Only one Volvo 164 was turned into an ambulance.
 Volvo’s special vehicles division had a prototype built that was significantly taller and had an extended wheelbase.
 Although only one of these vehicles was ever built, this became a forerunner of the ambulances that would later be created on the basis of the Volvo 265.